The Road Safety Trust

 You can expect your complaint to be acknowledged within 4 working days of receipt.
 You should get a response and an explanation within 15 working days.

-Due to the home-working situation of The Road Safety Trust staff team and privacy regulations, you are advised to email (rather than post) your formal complaint, with a request to forward to the appropriate staff member or Trustee, to: info@roadsafetytrust.org.uk
+Due to the home-working situation of The Road Safety Trust staff team and privacy regulations, you are advised to email (rather than post) your formal complaint, with a request to forward to the appropriate staff member or Trustee/Chair, to: info@roadsafetytrust.org.uk

 Stage 2

 If you are not satisfied with the initial response to the complaint then you can write to The Road Safety Trust’s Chief Executive (or Chair in situations where the complaint is about the Chief Executive) via the above email address and ask for your complaint and the response to be reviewed.
-You can expect the Chief Executive/Chair to acknowledge your request within 4 working days of receipt and a response within 15 workings days.
+You can expect the Chief Executive/Chair to acknowledge your request within 4 working days of receipt and a response within 15 working days.

 The Trust’s aim is to resolve all matters as quickly as possible.
 However, inevitably some issues will be more complex and therefore may require longer to be fully investigated.
 Consequently timescales given for handling and responding to complaints are indicative.
 If a matter requires more detailed investigation, you will receive an interim response describing what is being done to deal with the matter, and when a full reply can be expected and from whom.